digitalrightswatch/digitalrightswatch.org.au/content/links.md

 ---
 ## Events

+**How Can Democracy Survive AI?**

-You’re invited to a free live discussion hosted by the Burning Platforms podcast where panellists explore the promises and pitfalls of AI - and what’s at stake for all Australians.
+**You’re invited to a free live discussion hosted by the Burning Platforms podcast where panellists explore the promises and pitfalls of AI - and what’s at stake for all Australians.**

 Our fun and interactive panel event will canvas the big questions and try to come up with a few answers before this juggernaut goes out of control.

-Come along to meet and mingle with people who care.
+**Come along to meet and mingle with people who care.**

 * Learn about the Luddites and how the future can be contested
 * Try to tell the difference between an AI and a human